mndillon/toki-pona-nanpa-linja-n/README.md

 ---

 ## Fractions — nono
-**nono** split the numerator and denominator of a numeric fraction.
+**nono** separates the numerator and denominator of a numeric fraction.

-Rule:
 Rules:

 - Latin nanpa-linja-n numeric proper name: ...nono...
-- Numeric Cartouche [... nena o nena o ...]
+- Numeric Cartouche: [... nena o nena o ...]
 - Abbreviated Cartouche: [... oo ...]
 - Abbreviation #~: ...oo...
-- Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
-- the fraction separator ...nono... can be split into words ...n Ono ... in a proper name
-- if a fraction is negative, the negative sign will appear at the very start of the whole fraction expression
+- If a fraction is negative, the negative sign appears at the very start of the whole fraction expression.

+Word-splitting:

+- **nono** may split as **-n Ono**.
+- Example: 1/2 → Newenonoten → Newen Ono Ten

 Examples: